Marijuana Possession in Kansas & Missouri

 According to Kansas statutes, it is illegal for individuals to possess certain drug precursors and drug paraphernalia.
 Possession of marijuana (for personal use) includes having control over the drug for purposes other than distribution of the drug to others.

-If this is the individual's third conviction for possession of marijuana, then it could be charged as a level five felony.
+As discussed above, a third lifetime charge could be charged as a level-five felony.
 A felony conviction can lead to a prison sentence of 10-42 months in jail and a high fine depending on the circumstances involved with the arrest.
-As the marijuana laws become more relaxed in the "personal use" context, many states, like Missouri, have chosen not to prosecute marijuana cases that fall in the "personal use" category.
-Most of these offenders are harmless are are not using for profit and/or business purposes.
+As the marijuana laws become more relaxed in the "personal use" context, many states, like Missouri, have enacted "personal use" laws that legalize simple possession.
+Research has shown that marijuana has some medicinal benefits, such as pain relief and sleep aid, that has convinced state (and now federal) lawmakers to pull the plug on the old marijuana laws.

 Missouri Law & Marijuana Possession